Instruments

 ● The capacity to disentangle prompt and delayed (e.g., thermionic emission) signals in both photoelectron and photodetachment spectra by time-gating the photoelectron detector (≈5 ns time resolution) relative to the laser.

-PISA Spectroscopy - Photoisomerisation Action Spectroscopy
+PISA - PhotoIsomerisation Action Spectroscopy

 PISA spectroscopy instrument at UEA